nasa/cumulus/DATA_README.md

 ## Managing data schemas

 By default, all changes to Cumulus data models should be **backwards-compatible with all previous versions of the data models since the last data migration (if any)**.

-By "backwards-compatible", we mean:
+By "backwards-compatible", we mean that **any new required fields must be nullable or translatable**.

-- Cumulus API endpoint responses have the same structure and properties

-Thus, any changes to the underlying data model schemas would require corresponding functions to translate between the updated schemas and all previous versions of the schemas so that data read from the models would conform to the same format.

-Backwards compatibility is required because all data that Cumulus manages must be readable and usable in a consistent format.
-Furthermore, given that Cumulus is actively being used in operational environments which are continuously ingesting petabytes of data, if backwards compatibility were not enforced it would not be realistic to assume that all previously ingested data would be re-ingested to conform to the updated schemas.
+Making new field(s) translatable means that they must be able to be populated from data contained in **any previous version of the database schema**.
+Furthermore, there must be code written (preferably in the data model "read" method) that **does populate** the value of new field(s) based on existing data in the records.

+Enforcing backwards compatibility means that database operations can conform to the following rules:

+- Database writes must be able to accept **any schema version**
+- Database reads should be translated to always responses according to the **latest schema version**

 ### Migration scripts

-If for some reason, schema changes must be made that cannot be made backwards compatible, then a migration script **must be provided** to update all existing data stored by Cumulus to the new schemas.
+If for some reason, schema changes must be made that cannot be made backwards compatible, then this change needs to be discussed in an architecture meeting of the Cumulus core development team.

+If the change is approved, then a **migration script must be provided** to update all existing data stored by Cumulus to the new schemas.
+In order to run the migration, there will be necessary downtime for ingest operations, otherwise ongoing workflows would continue to save records that are incompatible with the new schemas.

-Once a migration has been performed, then the expectation of backwards compatibility is relative only to **all versions of the schemas since the most recent data migration**.
+Once a migration has been performed, then the expectation of backwards compatibility is relative to **all versions of the schemas since the most recent data migration**.

+## Supporting operational deployments

+In a Cumulus operational deployment, there may be very long running ingest workflows that cannot be stopped to upgrade the Cumulus deployment to a new version.

+Cumulus workflows are composed of versioned references to workflow Lambdas and this Lambda code is bundled with a specific version of the Cumulus data model schemas.
+For example:

+- `@cumulus/sync-granule@1.16.0` requires `@cumulus/ingest@1.16.0` which requires `@cumulus/api@1.16.0`. `@cumulus/api` contains the schema definitions for that version
+- sdf

+but the workflow code is versioned to a specific version of the data model.